olohmann/azure-hands-on-labs/labs/05_container_orchestration_and_aks/containers_and_aks.md

     This deletes the `myapi` pod.
 But this time, instead of manually copying the dynamic pod name (like we did before to exec into it), we used a trick this time.
 We called `kubectl get pod` inside the `$()` block with a selector and query that simply returns the dynamic name of the first `myapi` pod.
 This way we can do it in one step.

-1. Watch what is going on with repeatedly using `kubectl get pod --selector app=myapi`.
+1. Watch what is going on by repeatedly using `kubectl get pod --selector app=myapi`.

     There are two interesing things happening now: The deployment (or its ReplicaSet) finds out that the desired number of pods is not running any longer and starts a new one.
 And once that new pod is up and running, our application has lost all its state, which you can see by using our app in the browser again.